Go faster with 2.5 Gigabit and MultiGigabit Ethernet to Maximize Your Tech Investment

 Moving to multigig Considerations

 Before selecting a Multigig switch, there are a couple of important preparatory steps, starting with an assessment of the current load on the network.
-Look for obvious challenges, such as connecting high-speed, high-performance WiFi access points, enterprise-grade network attached storage, AV over IP and CAD/CAM systems that require more than 1Gb.
+Look for obvious challenges, such as connecting high-speed, high-performance WiFi access points, AV over IP and CAD/CAM systems that require more than 1Gb.
 Simply spoken, the switch needs a maximum throughput that is higher than the combined throughput of all connected devices.

 Ask employees about their own experiences, or consider having an application performance analysis run.
 It is also worth trying to estimate any obvious future requirements.

 Also look for features offering more than just multigig functionality, such as a switch that can automatically adapt to each device’s top bandwidth and offer a granular range of speeds.
 This will remove the work required by the IT administrator (if you have one) to make sure the maximum performance is achieved.

 Also look for Power-over-Ethernet (PoE) ports on the switch.
 Allowing the same existing cable to provide both data communications and power in one removes the need for power outlets nearby the devices (possibly requiring an electrician to install) and is ideal for places where installing new power outlets would be difficult or impossible.
 Typical use cases for PoE include IP surveillance cameras, Point-of-Sale (POS) terminals, WiFi access points, Voice-over-IP phones, digital signage and audio speakers.

 NETGEAR multigig switches